 This is a major flaw in Google Analytics 4.
 You can’t see the conversion rate anywhere in the UI yet.

-Conversion rate computation is possible through Google Data Studio, which now supports GA4.
+Conversion rate computation is possible through Google Looker Studio, which now supports GA4.

 Native integration with Big Query

 A big feature with the new GA4 is native integration (free!) with Google BigQuery without subscribing to Google Analytics 360.
 Sending raw hit-level data is now much easier from Google Analytics 4 to BigQuery.